Tech Founder in BC with a $5M Earnout: Spreading Recognition to Smooth Marginal-Bracket Tax in 2026

 If Raj reports $5M of proceeds in 2026 and only receives $3.8M by the time the earnout resolves in 2029, he has a $1.2M capital loss in 2029.
 That loss offsets other capital gains — but if Raj has no other gains to offset, the loss sits unused.
 Conversely, if he conservatively estimated $4M and receives $5M, the additional $1M is recognized as a gain in the year the final milestone is confirmed.
 Neither outcome is catastrophic, but the conservative estimate generally produces better cash-flow outcomes because it defers taxable income to later years.

-The Earnout Reserve Election: Matching Payments to Tax Years
+The Earnout Reserve Mechanics: Matching Payments to Tax Years

 The interaction between the capital gains reserve and the earnout payment schedule requires careful matching.
 The reserve is calculated based on the proportion of proceeds not yet received — so the timing of cash payments directly affects the reserve available in each year.